Non-Discrimination Notice to the Public

 Non-discrimination Statement of Policy

-In compliance with state and federal Civil Rights laws, the Santa Clara Valley Transportation Agency (VTA) ensures that no person shall, on the grounds of race, color, religion, national origin, ethnic group identification, religion, age, disability, sex, sexual orientation, or genetic information be excluded from participation in, denied the benefits or services of, or be otherwise subjected to discrimination in all programs, services or activities administered by VTA.
+In compliance with state and federal Civil Rights laws, the Santa Clara Valley Transportation Authority (VTA) ensures that no person shall, on the grounds of race, color, religion, national origin, ethnic group identification, religion, age, disability, sex, sexual orientation, or genetic information be excluded from participation in, denied the benefits or services of, or be otherwise subjected to discrimination in any programs, services or activities administered by VTA.

 Notice under the Americans with Disabilities Act